CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

    * create a price list for operations,
    * define the parameters for invoice numbering,
    * set the VAT tax and coefficient,
-   * assign credit to registrars.
+   * assign credit to registrars,

 * set some parameters.